viam-devrel/viamcodelabs/site/viamguides/src/monitoring-automation-elastic/monitoring-automation-elastic.md

 Some great next steps include:

 - [**Deploying the serverless functions**](https://cloud.google.com/functions/docs/create-deploy-gcloud#deploying_the_function): You don't need to run them indefinitely on your computer.
+This example uses Google Cloud Platform, but you can also work with other serverless platforms.
 - **Modify the sensing**: Swap out the sensor to one that detects light, sound, or air quality.
 - **Modify the actuation**: Instead of blinking an LED, the machine could move a servo or call out a notification with text-to-speech.